 Another critical issue that came under the spotlight was the advent of Artificial Intelligence (AI) and automation and its impact on job creation.
-CEO of Terraflow AI, Brett St Claire’s session covered how banks can balance the double-edged sword of technology and job creation in an African context.
-On the cards was also Lead Analyst Africa from S&P Global, Samira Mensah, who explored the rise in national debt on African economies including the exposure of banks.
-Closing off the conference on the first day was Regional Director, Southern Africa and Nigeria, International Finance Corporation (IFC), Kevin Njiraini, who critically looked at the role of foreign Development Finance Institutions (DFIs) in promoting the banking sector in Africa.
+Brett St Claire, CEO of Terraflow AI session covered how banks can balance the double-edged sword of technology and job creation in an African context.
+On the cards was also Samira Mensah, Lead Analyst Africa from S&P Global who looked at the rise in national debt on African economies including the exposure of banks.
+Closing off the conference on the first day was Kevin Njiraini, Regional Director, Southern Africa and Nigeria, International Finance Corporation, who critically looked at the role of foreign Development Finance Institutions (DFIs) in promoting the banking sector in Africa.

-The second day of the conference provided a platform for our partner banks like Ecobank (Togo), Equity Bank (Kenya), dfcu Bank (Uganda), NMBZ (Zimbabwe) and NMB (Tanzania) to share how they are advancing economic growth in their respective economies.
+The second day of the conference provided a platform for our investee partner banks like Ecobank (Togo), Equity Bank (Kenya), dfcu Bank (Uganda), NMBZ (Zimbabwe) and NMB (Tanzania) to share how they are advancing economic growth on the African continent.
 A highlight on the second day was the panel discussion on banking in turbulent times and how NMBZ Bank has managed to remain relevant in a Zimbabwean context.
-Concluding the second day was the Founder of Startupbootcamp AfriTech, Zachariah George, who discussed the importance of investing in SME -based technologies and start-ups to spur economic growth and job creation in Africa.
+Concluding the second day was Zachariah George, Founder of Startuobootcamp AfriTech, who discussed the importance of investing in SME based technologies and start-ups to spur economic growth and job creation in Africa.

 The event was a great success with more than 140 delegates in attendance from across the globe and the African continent.